Davide-sd/sympy-plot-backends/README.md

 Please, read the docstring associated to each backend to find out the additional available keyword arguments.

-Finally, these backends come with a memory cost.
+Finally, **these backends come with a memory cost**.
 Since many of them requires external libraries and/or open a server-process in order to visualize the data, memory usage can quickly rise if we are showing many plots.
 Keep an eye on you system monitor and act accordingly.

 ## Requirements